ESPN sues Verizon, escalates battle over new pay TV offering

-ESPN, a unit of Walt Disney Co (DIS.N), said in a legal document sent to the Supreme Court of New York State that Verizon violated its obligations “under certain license agreements” and it wants Verizon to pay.
+ESPN, a unit of Walt Disney Co, said in a legal document sent to the Supreme Court of New York State that Verizon violated its obligations “under certain license agreements” and it wants Verizon to pay.

 The dispute involves Verizon’s new pay TV plan, offering consumers a slimmer package of channels targeting genre-specific packages such as sports, kids or news.
 In traditional subscriptions, customers pay for a large group of networks that often include ESPN.